 Bangkok is so big, we’ve split it up into areas, select one of the below for detailed accommodation and food listings in that area.
 Sights and general overviews for Bangkok as a whole can be found via the icons above.
 Don’t know where to start?
 Read an overview of Bangkok’s different areas.

-While most of the orchids and many other blossoms are grown in the provinces nearest Bangkok, rarer varieties like tulips are shipped from as far afield as Chiang Rai and Loei.
+While most of the blossoms on offer at Pak Khlong Talad are grown in the provinces nearest Bangkok, rarer varieties like tulips are shipped from as far afield as Chiang Rai and Loei.
 These are exotic to the locals, but most foreign visitors will be taken with bundles of orchids that often hail from the sprawling farms of nearby Nakhon Pathom.

 How to get there

 Pak Khlong Talad is located just north of Chinatown and south of Ko Rattanakosin — you can get here by walking a little more than a kilometre south from the Grand Palace area on Maha Rat Road.

 Otherwise you can take the Chao Phraya Express boat to Yodpiman Pier and walk straight through the Yodpiman shopping centre.
 You’ll come out at the back entrance to one of the roofed sections of the flower market.
 From here you could take an alley into the roofed market or turn right and hang a left on Chakphet Road, which is the backbone of Pak Khlong Talad.

 By David Luekens